CSC510-Group-5/WolfLease/wolflease-webapi/README.md

 This package can then be deployed to any suitable cloud or on-prem service and the application should work as expected.
 Currently this docker image is pulled by Azure App Service, which then runs the application as a container.

+## Data export

+Data for the project can be exported in JSON format using the following command: `python manage.py dumpdata > data.json`

 ## WolfLease Endpoints

 #### Admin page